-Section 94 of the Mineral Titles Act requires the submission of an Annual Report prepared by the titleholder for each exploration licence.
-The purpose of the following Annual Report for Exploration Licence (EL) 28331 is to provide a summary of the activities carried out over the area, including results produced by those activities.
+Section 94 of the Mineral Titles Act requires the submission of reports prepared by the titleholder for each Exploration Licence about the authorised activities conducted under the title and other matters relating to the title.
+The purpose of the following Final Report for Exploration Licence (EL) 28331 is to provide a summary of the activities carried out over the entire area of EL 28331 up to the time when the title ceased to be in force, including any results produced by those activities.

-Natural Resources Exploration's ('NRE') has carried out a detailed geological assessment of its Alroy Downs Prospect, Exploration Licence (EL) 28331, during the first year of grant.
+Natural Resources Exploration's ('NRE') has carried out a detailed geological assessment of its Alroy Downs Prospect, Exploration Licence (EL) 28331.
 To delineate prospective areas for phosphate, uranium and diamond mineralisation and define the next phase of exploration, NRE carried out extensive office-based studies including desktop reviews of all previous exploration across EL28331 and its surrounding tenures which form the group project area known as the 'Barkly Project'.
 NRE also attended the Darwin Core Facility with a view to analysing water bore cuttings held at the library.
 NRE carried out both XRF and ALS Analysis of water bores located within EL28331 and within the region.